Optimizing your site structure for search engines

 Links to your online store from other websites help search engines know that your site is popular and can be trusted.
 There are services where you can buy paid links, but paid links might result in a lower rank for your online store in search results.

-There are a few ways to increase the number of links to your online store:
+You can increase the number of links to your online store in a few ways:

 - Look for opportunities to list your online store on other websites.